godstanis/goom3d/README.md

 :suspect: 3D first-person shooter written in go and hugely inspired by Wolfenstein 3D

+This engine is a **software renderer**.
 Engine is written using raycasting techniques.
 It's not real 3D but an illusion, constructed by some tricky math and visualization techniques.
 I won't go into details, the code itself is pretty easy to follow and is well documented.
 But if you want to know more you would want to find a better and more detailed articles online.

 | Terminal (Console) <br> `256x76; 24bit color mode`  | Sdl2 screen adapter <br> `500x300; Full RGB color range` |
 | ------------- | ------------- |